Csaba Elthes

-Maestro Csaba Elthes (March 10, 1912 – November 8, 1995) was a fencing master who emigrated to the U.S. Elthes trained many Olympic competitors in the 1960s through 1980s, including the only U.S. Olympic fencing medalist of the period, Peter Westbrook (bronze medal in 1984).
+Maestro Csaba Elthes (March 10, 1912 – November 8, 1995) was a Hungarian fencing master who emigrated to the U.S. in 1956.
+Elthes trained many Olympic competitors in the 1960s through 1980s, including the only U.S. Olympic fencing medalist of the period, Peter Westbrook (bronze medal in 1984).

 Early life

 Born in Budapest, Hungary, Elthes earned a degree in law from University of Budapest in 1936.
 In 1956, political turmoil in Hungary caused him to leave his wife and two daughters and flee to the west via the Brücke von Andau.
-He arrived in the United States and was detained for sixty days.
+He arrived in the United States and was detained for 60 days.

 In the USA

 Determining that he would not be able to find work as a lawyer in the United States, he decided that fencing might be a good way to make a living.
-Investigating the competitions of the time, he realized that while American foil fencing was already at a fairly high level (he cited Albie Axelrod and Daniel Bukantz in particular), there were opportunities in sabre and epee, and he quickly found employment at the salle of maestro Giorgio Santelli in New York City.
+Investigating the competitions of the time, he realized that while American foil fencing was already at a fairly high level (he cited Olympians Albie Axelrod and Daniel Bukantz in particular), there were opportunities in sabre and epee, and he quickly found employment at the salle of maestro Giorgio Santelli in New York City.

-Elthes and Santelli were largely (but not solely) responsible for making the New York City area the center of US sabre fencing for most of their careers; Elthes was a US Olympic coach from 1964 to 1984, and as late as 1992, the entire US Olympic sabre team was based at NYC salles and clubs.
+Elthes and Santelli were largely (but not solely) responsible for making the New York City area the center of US sabre fencing for most of their careers; Elthes was a US Olympic fencing coach in 1964, 1968, 1972, 1976, and 1984.
+As late as 1992, the entire US Olympic sabre team was based at NYC salles and clubs.
 Elthes generally gave lessons both at the Fencers Club and at the New York Athletic Club.

-For at least three years (1968-1971) he was the fencing coach at Pace University.
+For at least three years (1968-71) he was the fencing coach at Pace University.